On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

-Since $\nu$ is a finite measure, then $F(z)$ is holomorphic outside $P_R.$ We claim that $F(z)=f(z)$ holds for Lebesgue almost every point.
-By Weyl's lemma $h(z)=F(z)-f(z)$ is an entire function.
-Also $F(z)$ converges to $0$ as $z$ tends to infinity.
-Then $h(z)=0$ for almost every $z$.
-Hence, $F(z)$ is identically $0$ outside the support of $\nu$.
-We claim that the first condition implies that $\nu$ is identically $0$ on $\C$.
-Recall that the generalized Mergelyan's theorem (see, for example, Gamelin 's paper \cite[Theorem 10.4]{GamelinUniAlg}) states: \textit{if the diameters of all components of the complement of a compact set $K$ on the plane $\C$ are bounded away from $0$ then any continuous function which is holomorphic on the interior of $K$ is a uniform limit of rational functions with poles outside of $K$}.
-Since $P_R$ satisfies the conditions of the generalized Mergelyan's theorem and has empty interior, then any continuous function on $P_R$ is a uniform limit of rational functions with poles outside $P_R.$ So for any finite set of complex numbers $b_i$ and points $a_i$ in $\C \setminus P_R$, for $r(z)=\sum \frac{b_i}{z-a_i}$ we have Hence $\nu$ represents a zero functional on the space of continuous functions on $P_R.$ By Riesz Representation theorem, the measure $\nu$ is null.
-Thus, $f(z)=0$ almost everywhere which is a contradiction.
+Since the support of $\nu$ belongs to the support of $f$, the map $F(z)$ is holomorphic outside $P_R.$ Note that $F(z)=f(z)$ holds for Lebesgue almost every point.
+Indeed, by Weyl's lemma there exists an entire function $h(z)$ such that $h(z)=F(z)-f(z)$ almost everywhere.
+Since $f(z)$ has compact support then $F(z)$ converges to $0$ as $z$ converges to $\infty$, thus $h(z)=0$.
+In particular, $F(z)$ is identically $0$ outside the support of $\nu$.

+We claim that the first condition of Theorem \ref{thm.regularfixed} implies that $\nu$ is identically $0$ on $\C$.
+Recall that the generalised Mergelyan's theorem (see, for example, Theorem 10.4 on Gamelin's paper \cite{GamelinUniAlg}) states: \textit{if the diameters of all components of the complement of a compact set $K$ on the plane $\C$ are bounded away from $0$ then any continuous function which is holomorphic on the interior of $K$ is a uniform limit of rational functions with poles outside of $K$}.
+Since $P_R$ satisfies the conditions of the generalised Mergelyan's theorem and has empty interior, then any continuous function on $P_R$ is a uniform limit of rational functions with poles outside $P_R.$ Given a finite set of complex numbers $b_i$ and points $a_i$ in $\C \setminus P_R$, define $r(z)=\sum \frac{b_i}{z-a_i}$ and we get Hence $\nu$ represents a zero functional on the space of continuous functions on $P_R.$ By the Riesz representation theorem the measure $\nu$ is null as claimed.